PDillis/pdillis.github.io/_posts/2018-04-24-PythonChatbot1.markdown

 ---
 layout: post
-title:  "On Conversation - Making a Chatbot in Python - Part 0"
+title:  "On Conversation - Making a Chatbot in Python - Part 1"
 date:   2018-04-24 18:00:00
 categories: main
+---

+**tl;dr** We will start by building a chatbot in Python 3 in order to trick the user into thinking that the bot has actual understanding of the conversation.
+We want to imitate a [Rogerian psychotherapist](https://en.wikipedia.org/wiki/Person-centered_therapy), so we will answer whatever the user inputs with a question.
+Git clone the final version of my code [here](https://github.com/PDillis/PythonChatbots) or, if you are even lazier, copy it from [this gist](https://gist.github.com/PDillis/592b2c6a41c598e2ac260c7580473582).

 ---

 As of last year, thanks to my internship at the [Computer Vision Center](http://www.cvc.uab.es) and the [work](https://github.com/PDillis/DQN-CarRacing) [I did](https://github.com/PDillis/CartPole-Cases) [there](https://github.com/PDillis/Experiment-CarRacing) using [Reinforcement Learning](https://deeplearning4j.org/deepreinforcementlearning), I have become extremely interested in both the current state and applications of AI, as well as its origins.
 Without much reservation, there was an area I did not hold particularly dear: that of [Natural Language Processing](https://en.wikipedia.org/wiki/Natural-language_processing), or NLP.
 I believe this was due to what was presented to me as being *the* application of NLP: chatbots, in particular, chatbots for companies (I will admit another popular area in NLP is that of predictive text keyboards, which most of the times get [hilarious results](https://twitter.com/botnikstudios/status/986295833451692032) and I wish to experiment with this later on).